cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   The "Text options" button is enabled at
-  - the classic substitution methods (Caesar, Vigenère, monoalphabetic substitution, Hill) and at
+  - the classic substitution methods (Caesar, Vigenère, mono-alphabetic substitution, Hill) and at
   - the classic transposition methods (Scytale, transposition part of ADFGVX).

   The "Text options" button is intentionally not available in the key entry